JEKO10/-Countries/README.md

 ## Project overview

-In this challenge, I displayed countries with all the necessary information about specific country, such as name, population, region, capital, etc. There is filtering, based on selected region(continent).
-You are able to search for countries and change color theme.
-I used context as app provider.
-In there, I set up state for countries and theme.
-I used local storage for saving user's selected theme.
+In this challenge, I displayed countries with all the necessary information about a specific country, such as name, population, region, capital, etc. There is filtering, based on selected region(continent).
+You are able to search for countries and change the color theme.
+I used context as an app provider.
+In there, I set up the state for countries and themes.
+I used local storage for saving the user's selected theme.

 ## Built with